msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 ## General Linear Model

-Indeed, the general linear model can be seen as an extension of linear multiple regression for a single dependent variable.
+Indeed, the general linear model can be seen as an **extension of linear multiple regression for a single dependent variable**.
 Understanding the multiple regression model is fundamental to understand the general linear model.

 ## Single Regression
 One independent variable and one dependent variable